-The Centre for Irish Cultural Heritage specialises in early Ireland, from the arrival of the first people 10,000 years ago, up to the late medieval period.
+We specialise in early Ireland, from the arrival of the first people 10,000 years ago, up to the late medieval period.
 It offers inter-disciplinary teaching including archaeology, history, aspects of early literature, folklore and landscape studies.
 Modules, which are all taught through English, are delivered by academic experts in these areas while there is an exciting programme of Field Seminars (see over) that bring students to some of the most iconic archaeological and historical sites including the Boyne Valley and the Hill of Tara.
 Another aspect of the learning process is independent study involving visits to other Heritage sites and Cultural institutions like the 11th century cathedrals of Dublin and the National Museum of Ireland.

 There are no prerequisites and no exams: all assessment is through written assignments.
-The Certificate is open to all International Students but individual Modules can be taken by those who would like a taste of Irish Culture.
+The Certificate is open to all International Students (and those currently not studying at MU) but individual Modules can be taken by those who would like a taste of Irish Culture.